We are looking for a Clinic Registered Nurse II for the Surgicenter Department at Mission Hospital Regional Medical Center.

 - Develops and completes annual plan with nurse manager/designee including time frame for obtaining necessary skills/education.

-- Verbalizes current knowledge of the standard of practice in their specialty.
+- Verbalizes current knowledge of the standard of practice in their nursing specialty.

-- Seeks opportunities to be taught, coached, or mentored.
+- Seeks opportunities to be taught, coached and mentored.

-- Seeks information regarding specialty certification-verbalizes knowledge that the opportunity exists.
+- Seeks information regarding specialty certification (Verbalizes knowledge that the opportunity exists in specialty).

 - Assists in creating an environment that promotes educational growth opportunities for peers.

-- Assesses team members, students, and orienteer’s use of newly learned skills in the work setting per established standards of care and standards of practice.
+- Assesses team members, students, and orientee’s use of newly learned skills in the work setting per established standards of care and standards of practice (Looking at competencies, skills in accordance with standards of practice).

-- Demonstrates awareness of literature in the area of evidence-based practice.
+- Demonstrates awareness of literature in the area of evidence-based practice (Ability to verbalize names of relevant journals and is able to access them).

-- Acts as a resource to other team members when clarification is needed.
+- Acts as a resource to other team members when clarification is needed (Brings in articles that are of interest to share with peers – especially important for unusual or high risk patients).

-- Questions orders that deviate from usual standard of care.
+- Questions orders that deviate from usual standard of practice.

-- Participates in data collection for studies as directed.
+- Participates in data collection for research/studies as directed (Collects pt data for research, chart review).

 - Maintains clinical competence.

-- Demonstrates the knowledge and skills necessary to provide care appropriate to the age of the patients served including knowledge of the principles of growth and development, psychosocial characteristics, and interventions for age-specific requirements of the assigned unit.
+- Demonstrates the knowledge and skills necessary to provide care appropriate to the age of the patients served including knowledge of the principles of growth and development, psychosocial characteristics, and interventions for age-specific requirements of the assigned unit (Evaluation of staff members nursing care plans).

 - Utilizes nursing process to perform a comprehensive, age-specific assessment of patient and family needs.

-- Performs a comprehensive patient/family physical assessment demonstrating the ability to integrate cultural, psychosocial and spiritual needs of the specific population served.
+- Performs a comprehensive patient/family physical assessment on assigned patients demonstrating the ability to integrate cultural, psychosocial and spiritual needs of the specific population served.

 - Identifies trends in patients’ clinical course, assesses proactively, when necessary.